 I’m pleased to have Kevin Jacoby as a guest writer again for his “The Art of Improv” series.
 Be sure to read part 1 as well.
-I admire Kevin as an entrepreneur, musician, writer and friend, so I’m extremely happy to have him offer this second part on the subject of music and improv.
+I admire KJ as an entrepreneur, musician, writer, and friend, so I’m extremely happy to have him offer this second part on the subject of music and improv.
 Read and “listen”.

 A new musician is the very definition of irony.
 After all the time and money spent preparing for a journey through the world of music, the one thing that flies out the window is the ability to listen.